Here’s Exactly How to Find Fractional Consulting Jobs the Right Way

 Oops!
 Something went wrong while submitting the form.

-Generating freelance consulting jobs can feel like one of the most daunting parts of running your business.
+Generating fractional consulting jobs can feel like one of the most daunting parts of running your business.
 While many people rely on traditional freelance job boards, there are significant problems with that.
 Instead, we’ll discuss alternative ways you can find freelance consulting jobs and get the most bang for your buck.

-The Case Against Standard Freelance Job Boards
+The Case Against Standard Part-time Job Boards

 You’ve likely heard of some standard freelancing job boards such as Upwork or Fiverr.
 Although extremely popular for freelancers, there are some significant downsides to relying on these platforms.

-First, the platforms generally take 10-20% of your profits to generate revenue.
+First, the platforms generally take 20-50% of your profits to generate revenue.
 So while they’re free to use, you end up getting paid less overall.

 These freelancing job boards also encourage what some might call a race to the bottom.
 You’ll see many qualified freelancers charging meager rates for their work because of the “economic pressures” of these sites’ ecosystems.
 Essentially, because you’re competing directly with other freelancers on the platform, you’re encouraged to slash your rates as much as possible to attract business.